View app performance statistics

-- Daily installs by user: Unique users who installed the app on one or more of their devices for the first time in the past day
+- Installs by user: Unique users who installed the app on one or more of their devices for the first time in the time period selected

-- Daily uninstalls by user: Unique users who uninstalled the app from all of their devices in the past day
+- Uninstalls by user: Unique users who uninstalled the app from all of their devices in the time period selected

-- Daily average rating: Average star rating this app received across all ratings submitted in the past day
+- Average rating: Average star rating this app received across all ratings submitted

 - Cumulative average rating: Average star rating this app received across all ratings submitted up to and including the past day.
 For each user submitting a rating, only their most recent rating of the app is counted.